 In resolving issues of student misconduct or violation of stated policies, Delaware Valley University uses the standard of “preponderance of the evidence” to determine a student's responsibility for violations of policies.
 This means that it is “more likely than not,” that the behavior occurred, based upon the information provided through the course of the review of the behavior in question.
 Students are entitled to fundamental fairness in procedures to resolve issues of misconduct, which means having the right to receive appropriate notice about specific behaviors of concern and to be able to respond to those concerns.
 In the case of formal proceedings students are afforded the right to be assisted by an advisor and to appeal the outcome of hearings.

-The Vice President for Campus Life and Inclusive Excellence (VPCLIE) is the person designated by the University President to be responsible for the oversight of the Student Code of Conduct and its administration.
-The Chief Student Conduct Officer is that University official authorized by the VPCLIE to administer the Code and its proceedings.
-The Dean of Students is the official designated by the VPCLIE as the Chief Student Conduct Officer.
+The Dean of Students (DOS) is the person designated by the University President to be responsible for the oversight of the Student Code of Conduct and its administration.
+The Coordinator of Student Conduct is that University official authorized by the DOS to administer the Code and its proceedings.

-The University's expectations for student conduct apply to on-campus behavior, to behavior while studying on a University-sponsored program abroad, and to off-campus behavior that occurs while the student is enrolled at the University.
+The University's expectations for student conduct apply to on-campus behavior, to behavior while studying on a University-sponsored program abroad or off-campus, and to off-campus behavior that occurs while the student is enrolled at the University.